WRTeam-in/common_app_doc/docs/GeneralSettings/iap.md

 ---
 sidebar_position: 1
+description: A guide to setting up In-App Purchases for App Store and Play Console
+tags:
+  - iap
+  - In-App Purchase
+  - Play Console
+  - App Store
 ---
 # IAP (In App Purchase)

 ## Overview

-This guide walks you through the steps to create and setup IAP for App store and Play Console, for 2 types of IAP:
+This guide walks you through the steps to create and setup IAP for App Store and Play Console, for 2 types of IAP:

 - **_Consumables_** are depleted after one use.
 Customers can purchase them multiple times.
 - **_Non-consumables_** are a type that customers purchase once.
-They don’t expire.
+They don't expire.

 First we will start with App Store.